Children and Youth Overview

 Our classes provide students with a range of stories, games, activities, songs, lessons, and bonding experiences designed to foster community and learning.
 They are taught by a mix of staff, parent volunteers, and non-parent volunteers.

-As Unitarian Universalists, or UUs, we believe in the Seven Principles, which include respect for all people, a commitment to equity, and a strong devotion to our communities and our environment.
+As Unitarian Universalists, or UUs, we believe in the Seven Principles, and our congregation has affirmed the 8th Principle, these principle include respect for all people, a commitment to equity, confronting white supremacy, and a strong devotion to our communities and our environment.
 We draw on Six Sources for spiritual guidance in our individual and collective journeys, absorbing wisdom from the world’s religions and the freedom fighters of the past and present.

-For more information on what students will specifically learn, please click on the tabs for Nursery, Chalice Children, Lower Elementary, Upper Elementary, and Youth Group classes.
+For more information on what students will specifically learn, please click on the tabs for Nursery, Lower Elementary, Upper Elementary, and Youth Group classes.